Kennebunks ME: Presidential Perfection

 Lodge on the Cove Kennebunk ME

-The Dory Restaurant just off the pool (read: we love bare-feet here) dishes out the best burgers, tater tots, and humungous milkshakes.
+The Dory Restaurant just off the pool (read: we love bare feet here) dishes out the best burgers, tater tots, and humungous milkshakes.
 In season, pick fresh blueberries from the bush right outside your motel door.
-Rates up to low $300’s in season.

 Private and service-minded, Hidden Pond is where Bush 41 decided to party down on his 90th birthday.
 This enclave of 2-bedroom cottages and one-bedroom bungalows on sixty acres, decorated rustic to modern, seems to have filled a niche here.